-TOM CHESSHYRE is the author of twelve travel books that have taken him from Hull to Tripoli via assignments in North Korea, Nepal, India, the Falkland Islands, St Helena, Colombia, Patagonia and Iceland.
+TOM CHESSHYRE is the author of thirteen travel books that have taken him from Hull to Tripoli via assignments in North Korea, Nepal, India, the Falkland Islands, St Helena, Colombia, Patagonia and Iceland.
 He has contributed to the The Times, The Sunday Times, The Guardian, The Financial Times, The Times Literary Supplement, The New European, The Daily Mail and The Mail on Sunday.
 His magazine work has been for National Geographic Traveller, The Critic, Geographical and Condé Nast Traveller.

 On his travels he has been hijacked in Africa, travelled by cargo ship round the Maldives, met tornado-chasers in America and followed in the footsteps of Graham Greene in Haiti.

-His latest book is Slow Trains to Istanbul… And Back: A 4,570-Mile Adventure on 55 Rides in which he travels with an old university friend from London, via Paris, Strasbourg, Nuremberg, Passau, Bratislava, Budapest, Timisoara, Bucharest, Ruse and Sofia to Istanbul, describing life along the route to Turkey established by the flamboyant Belgian rail pioneer Georges Nagelmackers on his Orient Express service in the 1880s, before heading back via Greece, Italy and Switzerland into the Low Countries and home again.
+His previous book was Slow Trains to Istanbul… And Back: A 4,570-Mile Adventure on 55 Rides in which he travels with an old university friend from London, via Paris, Strasbourg, Nuremberg, Passau, Bratislava, Budapest, Timisoara, Bucharest, Ruse and Sofia to Istanbul, describing life along the route to Turkey established by the flamboyant Belgian rail pioneer Georges Nagelmackers on his Orient Express service in the 1880s, before heading back via Greece, Italy and Switzerland into the Low Countries and home again.
+Along the way it touches on the reality of rail travel these days (strikes and uncoordinated timetables), secret histories of the tracks from the old glory days of the Orient Express, the rich cultures of the places along the route, sometimes iffy current politics, and how trains take you to places you might never otherwise visit.
+It’s also about reaching ‘midlife’ and breaking free from the world of the internet (and AI) for a while.
+Slow Trains to Istanbul was shortlisted for the 2025 Edward Stanford Travel Writing Awards.

-Before that, was Park Life: Around the World in 50 Parks in which he describes a ‘journey’ remembering parks he has visited in cities during 25 years as a travel writer.
+Before that, was Park Life: Around the World in 50 Parks in which Chesshyre describes a ‘journey’ remembering parks he has visited in cities during 25 years as a travel writer.
 He is inspired to embark on this ‘voyage of the imagination’ (calling on old notebooks and photographs) after falling in love with his local park in London – Richmond Park – during the Covid lockdowns.

 Earlier, Slow Trains Around Spain: A 3,000-Mile Adventure on 52 Rides recounts a trip around Spain in a big wobbly S-shape beginning in Catalonia and continuing to Aragon, along the north coast to Galicia, south to Madrid and Extremadura, through the middle to Valencia, and down south again via Benidorm, Granada, Malaga, Torremolinos and Ronda to Seville.
 What emerges is a picture of the country seen through the carriage windows on a series of clattering rides, encounters aplenty thrown in.